In Putin, intelligence analysts see an isolated leader who underestimated the West but could lash out if cornered

 White House press secretary Jen Psaki also said there were reasons a no-fly zone, which would involve U.S. planes patrolling the skies and potentially shooting down Russian aircraft, was “not a good idea.”

-Some European intelligence officials also expressed concerns that the harder Putin is pushed on sanctions, the more he may be compelled “set an example” by striking at more civilian targets in Ukraine.
+Some European intelligence officials also expressed concerns that the harder Putin is pushed on sanctions, the more he may be compelled to “set an example” by striking at more civilian targets in Ukraine.

 Understanding Putin is made more challenging by the intelligence community’s lack of human sources with close access to the Russian leader.